PersonalHub360/hello-obnd/replit.md

 - **Authorization:** Two-tier middleware system:
   - `requireAuth`: Protects routes requiring any authenticated user
   - `requireAdmin`: Restricts routes to users with admin role
-- **Data Management:** Full CRUD operations for Staff, Deposits, Call Reports, and Users (admin only).
+- **Data Management:** Full CRUD operations for Staff, Deposits, Call Reports, Users, Roles, and Departments (admin only).
 - **Excel Integration:** Functionality for bulk importing staff, deposits, and call reports from `.xlsx` or `.xls` files, including sample template downloads and update capabilities for deposits.
 - **Data Export:** CSV export for staff data.
 - **Validation:** Zod schemas are used for robust data validation on all API endpoints.